3 Reasons to Be Optimistic About Work in 2021

-Women, it seems, have become an , especially those with children at home.
-Women are more likely to have been either laid off or to have dropped out of the workforce during Covid-19 as they struggled to balance increased childcare and home-life demands.
+It seems that women have become an , especially those with children at home.
+Women are more likely to have been either laid off or to have dropped out of the workforce during Covid-19.
+They struggled to balance increased childcare and home-life demands.
 They’re also more likely to have suffered mental health issues.

 New skills will be in demand